Ambarrow Court

 By foot

-Pedestrians can enter via the vehicular access points as well as at the northern end from the National Trust land.
+You can walk into the park at the northern end from the National Trust land, or using the 2 roads.

 Footpaths run near to 3 sides of the site, with the northern boundary linked to the Ramblers Route.